ugadiarov-la-phystech-edu/LLM_Tree_Search/README.md

 For the Game24 dataset, repeat steps 1.1–1.5 using the scripts in the `/path_to_repo/train_mcts_scripts/game24` folder with the `--env_name game24` flag.

 # 3 Best-of-N
+Generate candidates with the SFT Llama2-7B and score them using the critic model.

 ```
 cd /path_to_repo
 export CUDA_VISIBLE_DEVICES=0